 This book talks about blindness as a physical disability but also as a cultural, ethical and moral problem.
 Do we live in a society blind with the pain of others?
 This book left me speechless.
 I could not stop reading.
 Blindness is the type of book that makes you analyze, the small day by day details in life.
 This book got me thinking about the privilege of our senses and the many things we take for granted.

 If you close your eyes, would you still identify the sound of the rain?
 How about the intensity of the thunder and lightning?
 Or the smell of the earth getting wet from the rain?
 And the sensation of walking in mud?

-Would you recognize the particular sound of the steps of that person you love approaching you?
+Would you recognize the particular sound of the steps of that person you love approaching?
 We do so much talk throughout the whole day.
 We carry that egocentric habit of exposing others constantly to our words and thoughts; by doing that, we forget how to hear, how to listen to our surroundings or our bodies and others.
-If we go blind today; what would save us more, the way we talked or how we listened?
+If we go blind today; what would save us more, the way we talked or how we have listened?

 The Time in Between By Maria Dueñas

 I cannot write enough about how much I enjoyed this book called The Time in Between by Maria Dueñas.
 I read the original Spanish version El Tiempo Entre Costuras, but recently I bought the English version for a friend of mine.
 My friend became enchanted with such a fantastic story.

 The Time in Between is about a young woman, Sira Quiroga.
 She has been a seamstress since childhood.
 As a girl in love, she leaves her old boyfriend, moves to another country with her lover, learns to survive being abandoned and penniless, build a reputation as a high-class seamstress and end up being a spy to prevent an upcoming war.
 I could not put this book down.
 Each new chapter was even more fascinating than the last one.